-The capital budget, as proposed by the City Manager, continues to fund high priority projects which meet Councils four goals.
-This year's the City Managers recommended budget has an added emphasis on funding affordable housing projects, which has been identified by Council as a critical priority.
+The capital budget, as proposed by the City Manager, continues to fund high priority projects which meet Council's four goals.
+This year's the City Managers Recommended Budget continues to have an emphasis on funding affordable housing projects, which has been identified by Council as a critical priority.
 The following table shows a summary of current major projects with proposed funding amounts.